serebrov/serebrov.github.io-hugo/content/posts/2015-07-05-elastic-beanstalk-drone-ci-setup.md

 But custom image with additional setup steps can speed up the build process, because you don't need to wait for dependencies install on each build.

-I use [an automaited build feature of docker hub](https://docs.docker.com/docker-hub/builds/) which means that I have a [github repository with docker file and description](https://github.com/serebrov/centos-python2.7-java).
+I use [an automated build feature of docker hub](https://docs.docker.com/docker-hub/builds/) which means that I have a [github repository with docker file and description](https://github.com/serebrov/centos-python2.7-java).

 Every time I push new Dockerfile version to this repository the image is re-build and becomes [available](https://registry.hub.docker.com/u/serebrov/centos-python2.7-java/) on the docker hub.